 Naomi Adedokun and Brenda Callis are both second year English students.
 They met last year at LitLive, so it seems only fitting that this year they have produced the show together.
-LitLive is an annual Falstaff event.
-Providing Bristol students a platform to write scripts, direct productions and act within them.
+LitLive is an annual Falstaff event, providing Bristol students with a platform to write scripts, direct productions and act within them.

 This year’s theme, ‘A Twist in the Tale’, gave students licence to reinvent classic fairy-tale narratives.